K1nd4SUS/K1nd4SUS.github.io/src/pages/blog/posts/blog-k1nd4-cluster.md

 - Every site has auto-renewing TLS
 - Every node, pod, and probe is graphed in Grafana
-- Every outage and near-expiry cert emails us — from infrastructure we control, through a verified sending domain
+- Every outage and near-expiry cert emails us, from infrastructure we control, through a verified sending domain
 - The alerting pipeline monitors itself
-- **The entire cluster state — infrastructure charts included — is one Git repository**, applied by ArgoCD, with a single bootstrap manifest standing between a blank k3s node and the whole platform
+- **The entire cluster state, infrastructure charts included,  is one Git repository**, applied by ArgoCD, with a single bootstrap manifest standing between a blank k3s node and the whole platform

 If you want to join us in the future of self-hosting and infrastructure management @K!nd4SUS, just message me on [Telegram](https://t.me/niccolovlnt)!
 Maybe you can become the next infra-guy in the team :)